Bylaws of The San Diego Writers and Editors Guild

 7.4 f.
 Immediate Past President

 7.4 f.
 1) If the current President continues in that position the next year, the current Immediate Past President may continue as well, if he or she chooses.
+If the Immediate Past President chooses not to continue, the President should follow the provisions of Section 7.5 to select a Director to ensure eleven voting Directors will serve throughout the year.

 7.4 f.
 2) If the current President’s term as Director ends, he or she will fill the Immediate Past President role, the eleventh Director.